 should tell your surgeon if you have a family history of the disease.

 Talk with your surgeon if you plan to get pregnant in the future.
-Implants may affect
+Pregnancy can change

 How do I get ready for breast augmentation surgery?

-Before surgery, you and your surgeon should discuss your breast implant options.
+Before surgery, you and your surgeon should discuss your breast implant choices.
 Saline

 implants are filled with salt water.
 Silicone implants are filled with an elastic